Armodafinil: Research

 Besides hypersomnia, armodafinil was under development for the treatment of fatigue, bipolar depression, and schizophrenia.
-However, development for these indications was discontinued.
+Nonetheless, development for these indications was discontinued.
 The drug reached phase 3 clinical trials for treatment of fatigue prior to the discontinuation of its development for this use in January 2024.
 Aside from the preceding indications, armodafinil is currently under development for the treatment of eating disorders and, as of January 2024, is in phase 3 trials for this use.